Natural Horsemanship Lessons

 Curriculum and lesson plans

 Lessons use a progression of Natural Horsemanship Skills.
-A detailed lesson plan/goals for each level are provided once a student enrolls.
-The introductory level for young riders aged 4 through 7, who are not yet able to ride and care for a pony independently, always practice their skills with the supervision and assistance of an instructor and a horse handler.
-Students are provided study guides and achievements in horsemanship are tracked in Progress Booklets and chart students’ progress.
+Lesson plans/goals for each level are available once a student enrolls.
+The introductory level for young riders who are not yet able to ride and care for a pony independently, always practice their skills on a lead or lunge line.
+Study guides are available and achievements in horsemanship are tracked.
 Videos and pictures, providing a glimpse of skills being practiced, are sent to students/parents.

 Mounted vs. Unmounted Lessons: